 Knickerbocker was gone by 1937 and all three of the others (Trosky, Averill, and Hale) had significantly sub-par seasons.
 Hale hit .267, while both of the others were a hair below .300.

 Hale’s most renowned moment in baseball came when he took part in a September 7, 1935, bases-loaded triple play against the Red Sox.
 Joe Cronin hit a screaming liner to third base, hit so hard that Hale couldn't get his glove up in time.
 The ball hit off his forehead and, seeing the misplay, the runners took off.
-But the ball deflected into shortstop Knickerbocker's glove; he threw to second base, where Roy Hughes stepped on the bag and threw to first, doubling up both baserunners.
+But the ball deflected into shortstop Knickerbocker's glove; he threw to second base, where Roy Hughes stepped on the bag and threw to firstbaseman Hal Trosky, doubling up both baserunners.
+The play ended the game, the first of a double-header.
 Needless to say, any number of stories on the “that’s using your head” theme followed the triple play.
 Al Schacht said, “The most astonishing thing was that the ball wasn’t damaged in the slightest.”
 Hale himself had suffered no ill effects; the very next day, he hit a game-tying homer and the September 18th New York Times noted that he was still “Hale and hearty” in the immediate aftermath.

 In both 1938 and 1939, Hale played fewer games (130 and then 108) but saw his average and OPS climb again each year, to a .312 batting average in 1939 (OPS of .813).
 He’d developed a sore arm in 1938, and it hampered him more in ’39.
 He was never out with an injury for any period of time; he just worked fewer games.
 His arm had come around and he’d finished strong in the field.
 In 1940, he saw much less work, batting almost exclusively in pinch-hitting roles, only twice having more than one at-bat in a game, and only gathering 55 plate appearances in 48 games.
 He didn’t hit all that well, either – batting just .220, driving in six runs and only scoring three.